rubio105/credactive/replit.md

 The frontend utilizes React, TypeScript, Vite, `shadcn/ui` (Radix UI + Tailwind CSS), TanStack Query, Wouter, and React Hook Form with Zod, ensuring a modern and consistent interface.
 Design elements include a professional color wheel visualization for personality reports, modern chat interfaces with avatar circles, bubble-style messages, typing indicators, and large input fields.
 Severity badges with icons and color-coding are used for medical reports.
 The UI is designed for role-based content display (patient vs. doctor) and features smooth transitions and hover effects.

+The platform now features a comprehensive guide page (/guida) with modern, mobile-first responsive design.
+Cards use colored circular icons (blue, purple, orange) for visual hierarchy, with hover effects and smooth transitions.
+The guide includes practical examples with colored left borders, expandable FAQ accordions, and an admin-exclusive DLP (Data Loss Prevention) implementation guide with GDPR compliance checklist.

 ## Technical Implementations

 ### Frontend
 Built with React, TypeScript, Vite, `shadcn/ui`, TanStack Query, Wouter, and React Hook Form with Zod.
+Implements Progressive Web App (PWA) capabilities with service worker for offline functionality and manifest.json for installable experience.

 ### Backend
 Developed using Express.js, Node.js, and TypeScript, providing a RESTful API.
 Authentication is handled by Passport.js (local strategy with bcrypt) with persistent sessions.
 Drizzle ORM provides type-safe access to PostgreSQL.
 Security measures include rate limiting, Helmet.js, CORS, XSS protection, and SQL injection prevention.